 AUTO-INCtable lock mode where the lock is obtained and held to the end of the current SQL statement while accessing the auto-increment counter.
 Other clients cannot insert into the table while the

 AUTO-INCtable lock is held.
 The same behavior occurs for “bulk inserts” with

 innodb_autoinc_lock_mode=2.
 For more information, See Section 18.104.22.168, “AUTO_INCREMENT Handling in InnoDB”.

 When you restart the MySQL server,

 InnoDBmay reuse an old value that was generated for an

 AUTO_INCREMENTcolumn but never stored (that is, a value that was generated during an old transaction that was rolled back).

 AUTO_INCREMENTinteger column runs out of values, a subsequent

-operation returns a duplicate-key error.
+INSERToperation returns a duplicate-key error.
 This is general MySQL behavior, similar to how

 DELETE FROMdoes not regenerate the table but instead deletes all rows, one by one.